pmorjan/couchdb-promises/README.md

 * **no dependencies**
 * **as simple as possible**

-All methods return a promises that rejects or resolves with an object of 3 properties:
+Promises reject or resolve with an object of 3 properties:
 * **data**: {Object} - as returned from the database, e.g. a document or an error object
 * **status**: {Number} - HTTP status code, in most cases the original response from the server
 * **message**: {String} - meaning of the status code

-The promise is resolved if the status code is **< 400** otherwise rejected.
+A promise is resolved if the **status** code is **< 400** otherwise rejected.
 All data is simply passed on from the CouchDB server. ([API Reference](http://docs.couchdb.org/en/stable/api/index.html))

 ### Installation
 ```